VERSE DISCOVERY: Hebrews 4:14-5:10 (KJV, Public Domain)

 Draw the Scene: Jesus: The Great High Priest Draw the Scene

 Coloring Page: Jesus: The Great High Priest Coloring Page (Try new ideas to turn your coloring page into a fun activity.
 You can have students use colored chalk or watercolor paints instead of crayons.
-You can cut it up into puzzle pieces to put back together again or cut out words and the picture to glue onto construction paper to make a neat poster.
+You can cut it up into puzzle pieces to put back together again or cut out words and pictures to glue onto construction paper to make a neat poster.
 You are only limited by your imagination.
 Enjoy!)

 Copyright © Word For Life Says.com articles may not be copied or redistributed without the express written permission of the WordforLifeSays.com.
 Sharing any posts or lessons can ONLY be done from the original article to social media platforms such as Facebook, Twitter, Pinterest, etc., using their specified buttons.
 All other “Sharing” and repostings are prohibited.
 Posts and other items of interest found on this site MAY NOT BE COPIED AND PASTED, downloaded, uploaded, etc to another website or entity not listed (physical or electronic).
 See COPYRIGHT PAGE for more details.